-Growing federal corruption probe hits home for UAW president
+Federal corruption probe hits home for UAW boss, contract talks under 'storm cloud'

 Even if the FBI searches do not result in indictments, the expanded probe further undermines the confidence of rank-and-file UAW members in their union’s leadership, she added.

-“That could make it very difficult to ratify a new contract,” Dziczek said, pointing to potentially bad news for the union and automakers alike.
+“That could make it very difficult to ratify a new contract,” Dziczek said, signaling a big potential downside for automakers as well as the union.

 The FBI has been conducting a wide-ranging investigation into illegal payoffs to UAW officials by FCA.